 We mentors occupied our tables on the different topics in order to offer the participants contact points for their specific interests.
 The tables were marked with different colored balloons depending on the topic.

 Every 30 minutes a gong sounded, reminding the participants that there were other tables as well.
 This brought movement to the constellations.
 At our WooCommerce table, which I was supervising with Manja from Kandatsu, it was not too crowded.
 This gave us the opportunity to discuss special topics in detail.
 For example, the question of separate prices for individual customers at product level kept us busy for some time.
 The Userspecific Pricing Plugin is available for this purpose, but of course one should not underestimate the effort that individual prices of 200 products would take for 50 customers.
 That would already be 10,000 individual product/customer combinations, which one should consider.

 Later, I had the opportunity to discuss the use of Docker with Peter, as he already had a lot of experience with deployment pipelines.

 I had expected a lot from the idea of making changes to customer projects directly in the container and then throwing them into the production environment.
 Unfortunately, Containerization is not the universal panacea either.
-My disappointment can be guessed :)
+I’m not amused, obviously :)